 However, there may be reasons to use carbon revenue for other purposes.
 In addition to economic efficiency, policymakers have to address questions of equity (avoiding burdensome impacts on particular households and businesses).
 In addition, there are valuable programs that may require funding (e.g., clean energy R&D, adaptation).
 Member states in the Regional Greenhouse Gas Initiative-where 100 percent of allowances are auctioned-direct at least 25 percent of all revenues generated at auction to consumer benefit, renewable energy, or energy efficiency programs.
-Since 2008, allowance auctions have generated more than \$2 billion in cumulative auction proceeds.
+Since 2008, allowance auctions have generated more than \$3 billion in economic benefits for the region with a significant portion of the revenue used to accelerate emission reductions by funding energy efficiency, renewable energy and direct emission abatement.